Resveratrol

 - St. Laurent varieties

-- No wine or region can yet be said to produce wines with significantly higher concentrations than any other wine or region
+- no wine or region can yet be said to produce wines with significantly higher concentrations than any other wine or region

 - Champagne and vinegar